stimulsoft/Samples-Dashboards.JS-for-Angular/README.md

 To run the examples, open the required folder with the example and run the following commands in the console:
 * run `npm install` to install all required module;
 * run `npm start` to compile the application;
-* navigate to `http://localhost:3000/` for AngularJS or `http://localhost:4200/` for Angular.
+* navigate to `http://localhost:4200/` for Angular.

 ## Connect to SQL databases
 Since pure JavaScript does not have built-in methods for working with remote databases, this functionality is implemented using server-side code.
 Therefore, Stimulsoft Dashboards.JS product contains server data adapters implemented using PHP, Node.js, ASP.NET, Java, .NET Core technologies.